CybOXProject/cyboxproject.github.io/maturity-spectrum/index.md

 title: CybOX Maturity Spectrum
 ---

 To help the broader community and ourselves assess the current state of CybOX, we've developed a three-tiered “maturity spectrum” for categorizing the major entities and their corresponding models.
-This is based on two factors:
+This is based on three factors:

-* The semantic completeness/accuracy of the model around the entity, as well as the sense of community agreement/disagreement with regards to the data model.
+* The relative sense of community agreement/disagreement with regards to the data model.
+* The relative semantic completeness and accuracy of the model around the entity.
-* The use of the model (through serialization) in existing implementations.
+* The relative use of the model (through serialization) in existing implementations.

 ### Metric

 #### High (green)
 * **Semantic consensus**: Little to no known semantic issues.
 Virtually no disagreement about the data model in the community.
+* **Semantic completeness**: No known missing fields/capabilities (i.e. a sense of certainty that the model is "complete").
+Generally capable of being used for all applicable domains.
 * **Existing use**: Widely used in existing implementations.

 #### Medium (yellow)
 * **Semantic consensus**: Several minor known semantic issues, or one or two larger issues.
 Some level of disagreement about the data model in the community.
+* **Semantic completeness**: One or two known minor missing fields/capabilities.
+Capable of being used for most applicable domains.
 * **Existing use**: Some known use in existing implementations.

 #### Low (red)
 * **Semantic consensus**: One or more major known semantic issues.
 Significant disagreement about the data model in the community.
+* **Semantic completeness**: One or two known major missing fields/capabilities.
+Generally not useful for all or most applicable domains.
 * **Existing use**: Little to no known use in existing implementations.

 ### Spectrum